s3gf4u17/ros2_lidar_georeference/README.md

 make build
 ```

 As a result, you will see a zip archive `upload.zip`.
-It contains the contents of the `install` folder as well as a `makefile`.
+It contains the contents of the `install` folder as well as the `makefile`.
 To upload the project on the Leo Rover, connect to its WiFi network and run:

 ```bash
 make upload
 ```

+> [!CAUTION]
+> If you're building this project on a Raspberry PI 4, check the `clean` rule definition in `makefile` before executing it.
+You will need to change the if-else statement to perform the correct cleanup action.

 At this point the project is built and ready for execution on the Leo Rover.
 As the last step you can run: